 For much of the country, cold weather is right around the corner.
 Before the snow starts to fall, it's a good idea to make sure your home is ready for the change in season.
-How do you prepare for winter weather?
-Follow our winter home maintenance checklist for tips on how to make sure your house is winter-ready.
+Follow our winter home maintenance checklist for tips on how to make your home winter-ready.